-In Grawey, police pepper-sprayed the plaintiff when his "crime, disturbing the peace, was relatively minor," when he "was unarmed" and "did not pose an immediate threat to the officers or to others," and when he "was not actively resisting arrest or trying to flee."
+In Grawey, police pepper sprayed the plaintiff when his "crime, disturbing the peace, was relatively minor," when he "was unarmed" and "did not pose an immediate threat to the officers or to others," and when he "was not actively resisting arrest or trying to flee."
 Id. at 311.
-The Court denied the officer's qualified-immunity claim, noting this Circuit has found the use of force as extreme as pepper spray to be acceptable only when an armed or dangerous subject is being taken into custody and resisting arrest.
+The Court denied the officer's qualified immunity claim, noting this Circuit has found the use of force as extreme as pepper spray to be acceptable only when an armed or dangerous subject is being taken into custody and resisting arrest.
 Id.

-Under Grawey, even when a suspect of a crime verbally or physically resists arrest, the use of pepper spray is excessive force if the person is not armed or violent.
+Under Grawey, even when a suspect of a crime verbally or physically resists arrest, the use of pepper spray is excessive force if the person is not armed or dangerous.
 Grawey, 567 F.3d at 311; Greene v.
 Barber, 310 F.3d 889, 898 (6th Cir.
 2002) (pepper spray was excessive even where arrestee was physically resisting arrest); Vaughn v.
 City of Lebanon, 18 F. App'x.
 252, 265-6 (6th Cir.
 2001) (use of pepper spray may have been excessive against "drunk and disorderly" arrestee).
 When someone is already incapacitated, use of pepper spray at all is clearly established to be unconstitutional.
 Champion v.
 Outlook Nashville, Inc. 380 F.3d 893, 902-3 (6th Cir.
 2004) (denying qualified immunity; use of pepper spray against a handcuffed arrestee was excessive; discussing effects of pepper spray); see also Cabaniss v.
 City of Riverside, 231 F. App'x.
 407, 413 (6th Cir.
-2007).
+2007) ("As a general rule, we have held that the use of pepper spray is excessive force when the detainee surrenders, is secured, and is not acting violently, and there is no threat to the officers or anyone else.").
 Indeed, "there is a very limited class of circumstances where the use of pepper spray is proper."
 Cabaniss, 231 F. App'x. at 413.

 This Circuit considers pepper spray to be an excessive use of force where "the plaintiff was not actively resisting arrest, had not been informed he was under arrest, or could no longer be perceived as a threat to the officers or others[;]" "where an individual is guilty of only a minor violation even if that individual was actively resisting arrest[;]" "where a detainee has surrendered or is secured, is not acting violently, and does not pose a threat to officers or third parties[;]" or when someone "has not been told they are under arrest and is not resisting."
 White v.
-Greene County Sheriff's Dept. No. 2:09-cv-211, 2014 WL 3058393 at \5 (E.D.
+Greene County Sheriff's Dept. No. 2:09-cv-211, 2014 WL 3058393 at 5 (E.D.
 Tenn.
 Jul.
 2, 2014) (collecting cases).
 Finally, use of force similar to pepper spray, including TASERs, is clearly established to be excessive when a person is "non-resistant" and not under arrest.
 Kijowski v.
 City of Niles, 372 F. App'x.
 595, 601 (6th Cir.
 2010); Saunders v.
 Cuyahoga Metro.
 Hous.
-Auth., No. 18-3119, 2019 WL 1777223, at \6 (6th Cir.
+Auth., No. 18-3119, 2019 WL 1777223, at 6 (6th Cir.
 Apr.
 23, 2019).

-Here, police targeted, followed, and pepper-sprayed Plaintiffs while they were already following a police order to leave the area, and incapacitated from the police's initial spraying of the group.
+Here, police targeted, followed, and pepper sprayed Plaintiffs while they were already following a police order to leave the area, and incapacitated from the police's initial spraying of the group.
 At no time had any of the protestors been armed, dangerous, or under arrest.
 None of the circumstances support any use of force at all, let alone force as extreme as a chemical weapon used against compliant people who were already injured.